decretist/Dissertation/Chapter4/pca.md

 *sine questionibus* sample is too far under the approximately 2,500-word minimum recommended for analysis of Latin prose.

-**[Revised/Updated down to here!!!]**

-That leaves the approach of editing the list of function words used by stylo to conduct the analysis to exclude individual words characteristic of indirect question, starting with the words *an* and *si* suggested by the stylo feature loadings.
+The remaining alternative is to edit the list of function words used by stylo to conduct its analysis so that it excludes individual words characteristic of indirect questions, starting with the words *an* and *si* suggested by the stylo feature loadings.

 The frequency of occurrence of the word *an* in the Gratian0 sample